Malegaon: Demographics

-In Malegaon City Islam is the most popular religion with approximately 379,927 (78.95%) following it.
+In Malegaon City Islam is the most practiced religion with approximately 379,927 (78.95%) following it.
 89,011 (18.50%) of the population following Hindu religion.
 Buddhism is followed by 6,830 (1.42%) and Jainism 3,933 (0.82).

-78.23% of the population spoke Urdu, 16.76% Marathi, 1.77% Hindi and 1.03% Khandeshi as their first language.

 Education

+Malegaon has a lot of schools and colleges.
+Night schools for elders, only Boys and only Girls schools, colleges offering diploma/degrees in Pharmacy, Education, Medicine, Management, etc. Language of instruction include urdu, marathi and english.